Insurance Glossary

 Level of cover

 Sometimes called 'limit of indemnity'.
-The maximum sum that your insurer will pay in the event of any one claim, or the maximum sum paid for all accumulated claims.
+The maximum amount your insurer pays in the event of any one claim, or the maximum sum paid for all accumulated claims.

 Limit of indemnity